 Powder Coats

-Architectural White, Architectural Black, Gunmetal Distressed, Matte Black, Olive Bronze, and Steelnox are .
+Architectural White, Architectural Black, Distressed Gunmetal, Matte Black, Olive Bronze, and Steelnox are .

 These chains are what give the coating its durability, reducing the risk of scratches, chipping, abrasions, corrosion, fading, and other wear issues.

-Powder coatings are considered at most "semi-durable" – not as robust as electroplated or PVD finishes and requiring more care to maintain a like-new appearance.
+Powder coats are considered at most "semi-durable" – not as robust as Electroplated or PVD finishes and requiring more care to maintain a like-new appearance.

 For that reason, some faucet companies are replacing powder coats with (TFC) coatings.
 Originally formulated to finish firearms and hard-use military field equipment, TFC is a much more durable finish, comparable in some respects to PVD finishes.